Popular Japanese Sweets and Treats

 Mochi is probably the best-known Japanese sweet.
 It is described as a rice cake but is absolutely nothing like what we call rice cakes here in the UK.
 It is a soft, marshmallow-like texture and is made from pounding rice into a paste before rolling into little balls or moulding into other shapes.
 You can still see this (mochitsuki) in action in Nara for example, and in some places, you can even try it out yourself!
-Mochi are commonly found in souvenir shops and often are flavoured with a local speciality.
-Click to read Jez’s ’10 Best Japanese Desserts’ and discover more varieties of mochi!
+Mochi is commonly found in souvenir shops and often are flavoured with a local speciality.
+Discover more varieties of mochi in our blog ’10 Best Japanese Desserts’.

 Dorayaki – どら焼き

 A dorayaki is essentially made up of two small pancakes sandwiched around a sweet fruit filling.
-Usually, dorayaki are filled with anko (a sweet red bean paste) though other flavours including a chocolate, cream and chestnut cream are common too.
-I’m already getting peckish…
+Usually, dorayaki are filled with anko (a sweet red bean paste) though other flavours including chocolate, cream and chestnut cream are common too.
+We’re already getting peckish…

 Momiji Manju – 紅葉饅頭, もみじ まんじゅう

 This delectable sweet is made from both buckwheat and rice cake, and is moulded into the shape of a maple leaf.
 The maple leaf-shaped manju is typically filled with azuki bean jam, but other flavours including chocolate, custard cream, green tea, and cream cheese can also be purchased.
 The Momiji manju is a speciality found in Hiroshima and on the nearby island of Itsukushima (famous for its huge torii gate).
 If you visit Itsukushima, you can purchase them to eat fresh (including fried momiji manju which is extremely good!) or purchase a box of the treats as a souvenir.
 Whilst you’re there, you can even watch how they’re made!